 (Answer) I have to say there is something unclear in this case.
 If the court proceedings in Washington(WA) court have been duly made, i.e. (i) the WA court had proper jurisdiction and (ii) he was duly served, you can apply for its execution in Korea to the Korean court.
 Otherwise, you may initiate the whole process de nuvo in Korea.
 The second threshold seems to have been met here.
 Thus, the real issue here rather is the first one.

 Please note that the jurisdiction must be acknowledged in the view of Korean law, not the WA law.
 Thus, even though the WA ruling says the WA court has proper jurisdiction, the Korean court will not follow it per se.
 It will review the jurisdiction issue based on the law and principles of Korea.
 That is because what matters here is whether the execution of foreign judgment could be tolerated within Korea and in terms of Korean law.

 In this issue of jurisdiction, Korean law basically requires the defendant to have a residence in the venue in order to establish jurisdiction, i.e. the defendant must have a residence in WA in order for the WA court can exercise the jurisdiction.
 This seems unclear to me.
 If any of WA court documents can show he lived or stayed for a considerable time in WA or you can show that your divorce grounds were substantially related to WA, it would be much advantageous to you.

-When you apply for an execution of WA ruling, the Korean court will review these thresholds and if it finds something is missing, the application will be denied.
-Alternatively, you may initiate whole process (child support suit) in Korean court de nuvo.
+When you apply for the execution of WA ruling, the Korean court will review these thresholds and if it finds something is missing, the application will be denied.
+Alternatively, you may initiate the whole process (child support suit) in Korean court de nuvo.

 © 2015 Wonil Chung.
 All rights reserved.